 - Offer multiple levels: It’s smart to do research to understand the range of frequency options that make sense for your subscription service.
 For example, if a customer feels they are regularly getting too much product or not enough, they won’t feel like they’re deriving value from the service and may cancel.
 One of the most effective retention strategies is to make it intuitive for consumers to choose what category or delivery frequency they need when they sign up.

 - Enable ongoing adjustments: The only constant is change – so make it easy for customers to adjust quantities, products, delivery timing and more whenever they need to.
-Customers appreciate timely reminders that a delivery is coming up and what options they have to tweak it.
+Consider improving the user experience of your subscription customer portal to improve retention.
+Customers also appreciate timely reminders that a delivery is coming up and what options they have to tweak it.

 Make it personal